Sarah is a passionate and creative cook, which is just as well because she loves variety, and the toddler in her life loves pasta.

 Congratulations, your alternative Christmas dinner has now been completed.
-I hope you find that it wasn't that much effort (even though I appreciate there have been lots of steps I explained) yet a delicious substitute for your traditional Christmas dinner.
+I hope you find that it wasn't that much effort (even though I appreciate there have been lots of steps I explained), but that it was still a delicious substitute for your traditional Christmas dinner.

-Obviously, it's not just for Christmas but makes an elegant winter-y dish if you ever need to impress a special person in your life.
+Obviously, it's not just for Christmas.
+This combination makes an elegant wintery meal if you ever need to impress a special person in your life.

 © 2018 Sarah